 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 IHDA will use its Multi-Family "Common Application" as the major application format for NHTF rental housing projects, the same one used for the LIHTC and HOME programs, along with supplemental information required by program rules (see below).
 IHDA's process will include an initial completeness/eligibility scoring, review of mandatory requirements, underwriting, site and market review, peer review, internal Loan Committee and IHDA Board approval.
 A separate Request for Proposals (RFP) process will be used if needed to expedite obligation of program funds.
-IHDA will not allow refinancing of existing debt as an eligible activity in the initial-year 2016 Allocation Plan of NHTF, and reserves said right in following years.
+IHDA will not allow refinancing of existing debt as an eligible activity in the 2019 Allocation Plan of NHTF, and reserves said right in following years.
 Geographic Diversity: The State will distribute HTF funds statewide, subject to the Affordable Housing Planning and Appeal Act to the prioritizing applications that are consistent with the 2015-2019 Consolidated Plan, Section AP-50 Geographic Distribution.
 IHDA will strive to achieve maximum geographic diversity based on statewide applications and where applicable, aligning set-asides associated with other programs providing non-federal, leveraged funding to the NHTF, rather than establish geographic set asides under the NHTF.
 In an effort to increase geographic diversity, IHDA provides application workshops in different locations throughout the state.

-Applicant Capacity: As part of IHDA's application process, each proposed project's development and management team will be reviewed to ensure that if the developer/owner has appropriate experience, capacity, and staffing to own, develop, and manage the project if approved for funding.
+Applicant Capacity : As part of IHDA's application process, each proposed project's development and management team will be reviewed to ensure that if the developer/owner has appropriate experience, capacity, and staffing to own, develop, and manage the project if approved for funding.
 This will include IHDA's past experience with team members, and review of HUD previous participation certificates where applicable.
 IHDA will also strongly encourage first-time developers to partner with an experienced non-profit or for-profit entity.

-Project-Based Rental Assistance:IHDA will prioritize all rental projects which have committed or available federal, State, and local project-based rental assistance so that rents are affordable to ELI families.
+Project-Based Rental Assistance :IHDA will prioritize all rental projects which have committed or available federal, State, and local project-based rental assistance so that rents are affordable to ELI families.
 These may include: Section 8 Project-Based (preservation only); Project-Based Vouchers; Rental Housing Support Program; and Section 811 Project-Based Rental Assistance.
-It will utilize 30% of household income for rents and utilities as its standard year affordability period.
+It will utilize 30% of household income for rents and utilities as its standard Duration of Affordability Period: Applicants must document the extent to which proposed rents are affordable, especially to ELI households.
+All projects will be required to establish a minimum 30- year affordability period.
 This will work well particularly for LIHTC projects (extended use periods).
 Applicants are encouraged to establish longer affordability periods but must meet this minimum.
-Priority Housing Needs of the State: These are defined on the State's Comprehensive Planning Act, and include ELI households, low-income seniors, low-income persons with disabilities, and homeless and atrisk homeless persons and families, as well as preservation and live-near-work projects.
-These are also the same priorities in the State's Five-year Consolidated Plan.
-Proposed projects must also fall under one of the state's Focus Areas in its annual plan, which are supportive housing, community revitalization, and economic development.
-Projects will also be reviewed to evaluate their "readiness to proceed" in starting projects after funding approval, and then evaluating the applicant's ability to obligate funds in a timely manner If only summary criteria were described, how can potential applicants access application manuals or other Eligible NHTF recipients include for profit and non-profit corporations, and governmental entities, including public housing authorities.
+Priority Housing Needs of the State: These are defined on the State's Comprehensive Planning Act, and include ELI households, low-income seniors, low-income persons with disabilities, and homeless and at- risk homeless persons and families, as well as preservation and live-near-work projects.
+These are also If only summary criteria were described, how can potential applicants access application manuals or other Eligible NHTF recipients include for-profit and non-profit corporations, and governmental entities, including public housing authorities.
 There will be an open application process until all funds are committed.
 In addition to the above, please refer the NHTF appendices attached to this document and see IHDA's website (www.ihda.org.) for additional information. state publications describing the application criteria?
-(CDBG only)
+(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only)